alex-christiansen/gift-card-registration/README.md

 [![Product Name Screen Shot][product-screenshot]](https://redeem.giftcards.com/)

 When certain gift cards are purchased, you must redeem them for a specific store.
 After redeeming them, you receive a new gift card number and pin for that specific store (and dollar value).
-The script will read inputted gift card numbers from a google sheet, register them through the website and then paste the resulting gift card number and pin in the google sheet.
+The script will read inputted gift card numbers from a Google Sheets, register them through the website and then paste the resulting gift card number and pin in the Google Sheets.

 Using the python package <a href="https://pypi.org/project/selenium/">Selenium</a>, we can automate this process.
 All you need to do is upload the original gift card numbers and pins and the script does the rest.
 <p align="right">(<a href="#top">back to top</a>)</p>